F5XC – Filter Reusability

 To tackle the challenges and facilitate collaboration and communication with project stakeholders, I implemented several strategies throughout the process:

-Iterating on the information architecture design to accommodate the new feature and collaborating with the design system (DS) team to gather feedback and gain a broader perspective for making more comprehensive design decisions.
+Iterating on the information architecture design to accommodate the new feature and collaborating with the design system (DS) team to gather feedback and gain a broader perspective for making more comprehensive design decisions to ensure alignment and scalability.

-Implementing a bi-weekly recurring meeting to clarify requirements and user needs while collecting feedback from our subject matter experts (SMEs) (including technical account managers (TAMs), data scientists, solution architects, PMs, etc.), whose insights are closely aligned with those of our clients/end-users.
+Implementing participatory design through a bi-weekly recurring meeting to clarify requirements and user needs while collecting feedback from our subject matter experts (SMEs) (including technical account managers (TAMs), data scientists, solution architects, PMs, etc.), whose insights are closely aligned with those of our clients/end-users.

-Employing visualizations to enhance communication with all project stakeholders, such as flowcharts to illustrate interaction logic and tables to present the various statuses of a new component.
+Employing visualizations to enhance communication with all project stakeholders, such as flowcharts to explain interaction logic and tables to clearly present different component states.

-Apply, adjust, and save as a new one.
+Enabling users to apply, adjust, and save filters as new versions.

 Design Strategy Project Stakeholders Filter Inspiration Moodboard